 Contents

-- 1 Which are the best Venice city passes available?
+- 2 What are the best Venice city passes available?

-- 6 What are some Venice bucket list expereinces and landmarks not included on any of these passes?
+- 11 What are some Venice experiences and landmarks not included on these passes?

 This post may contain affiliate links!
 I will receive a commission, at no extra cost to you, if you purchase something recommended here.

-What if I told you there was a way to save money while visiting this unique city?
+What if I told you there was a way to save money while spending 2 days in Venice?

 If you’re planning a trip and looking for things to know when visiting Venice, read this article first before making any decisions.
 It will save you tons of time and money!

-There are three primary Venice attraction passes you can choose from:
+There are six primary Venice attraction passes you can choose from:

 Venice Museum Pass and MUVE Friend Card